malcolmsailor/midani/docs/settings.md

 - **video_fname**: str.
 Path to output video file.
 If a basename (i.e., with no directory component), will be written in directory `ourput_dirname`.
 If not passed, the video will be written in `output_dirname` with the same filename as `midi_fname`, except for the extension ".mp4".
+(If `midi_fname` is a list, then it will be named after the first item in the list.)
 Has no effect if `process_video` == "no".
 - **audio_fname**: str.
 Path to input audio file.
 If passed, this audio file will be added to the output video file using ffmpeg.
 If ffmpeg is